 In order to use your Tablet of Smart phone as a door-chime surveillance cam with auto-switch-on and auto-switch-off function, you need to make some changes.

-You will need Onvifer (V10.69 or above ).
-In Onvifer, you need to uncheck “always on” so that the internal device timer for “screen-timeout” / sleep-mode-timer will be “active”.
+You will need Onvier (V10.69 or above ).
+In Onvier, you need to uncheck “always on” so that the internal device timer for “screen-timeout” / sleep-mode-timer will be “active”.

-You can also set Onvifer as a default startup-app that starts with your device automatically.
-Your “Door-Cam” can also be selected as default-startup-cam when Onvifer starts.
+You can also set Onvier as a default startup-app that starts with your device automatically.
+Your “Door-Cam” can also be selected as default-startup-cam when Onvier starts.

 After these settings, your device is going into “sleep-mode” or “standby-mode” after the time you set in setup if you don’t “touch” the device for other use.
 I suggest 5 minutes.